MaskingTechnology/jitar/documentation/docs/develop/setup-and-teardown.md

 # Set up and tear down

 Before an application starts or stops, you might want to do some additional things like connecting and disconnecting the database.
-For this, Jitar provides hooks for executing set-up and tear-down scripts.
+For this, Jitar provides hooks for executing set up and tear down scripts.

 The scripts can be configured per service in its configuration.
 Adding both scripts to a standalone configuration looks like this: